ignigoliz/amanuensis/README.md

 An all of this with through a **Command Line Interface** directly from yout laptop.

 > **Note**
-> Tested on **macOS** Monterey.
-However, it should be compatible with Linux-based systems with minor/no changes.
+> Software tested on **macOS** Monterey.
+It might be compatible with Linux-based systems with minor/no changes.

 > **Warning**
 > Developped for **28c256 EEPROM** which has 32K addresses each storing 8-bit values.